London: Late modern and contemporary

-The Greater London Council was abolished in 1986, leaving London with no central administration until 2000 and the creation of the Greater London Authority.
+The Greater London Council was abolished in 1986, leaving London with no central administration until the creation of the Greater London Authority in 2000.
 To mark the 21st century the Millennium Dome, the London Eye and the Millennium Bridge were constructed.
-On 6 July 2005 London was awarded the 2012 Summer Olympics, as the first city to stage the Olympic Games three times.
-On 7 July 2005 three London Underground trains and a double-decker bus were bombed in a series of terrorist attacks.
+On 7 July 2005, three London Underground trains and a double-decker bus were bombed in a series of terrorist attacks.
+In 2008 Time magazine hailed London as one of the world's three most influential global cities.
+In terms of international connectedness, as of 2024, London was one of two cities worldwide classified as an "Alpha++" city by the Globalization and World Cities Research Network.